arvkay/alx-system_engineering-devops/0x01-shell_permissions/README.md

-2-groups - A shell script that prints all the groups the user is part of 3-new_owner - A shell script that changes the owner of file hello to user "betty" 4-empty - A shell script that creates a new empty file named hello
+2-groups - A shell script that prints all the groups the user is part of 3-new_owner - A shell script that changes the owner of file hello to user "betty" 4-empty - A shell script that creates a new empty file named hello 5-execute - A shell script that adds execute permission to the owner of file hello